awsdocs/aws-encryption-sdk-docs/doc_source/crypto-cli-reference.md

 Specifies the [wrapping keys](concepts.md#master-key) \(or *master keys*\) used in encryption and decryption operations\.
 You can use [multiple `--wrapping-keys` parameters](crypto-cli-how-to.md#cli-many-cmks) in each command\.
 Beginning in version 2\.1\.*x*, the AWS Encryption CLI requires the `--wrapping-keys` parameter for encrypt and decrypt commands\.
 In version 1\.8\.*x*, the AWS Encryption CLI does not require `--wrapping-keys` \(or `--master-keys`\) parameter for encrypt commands\.
 In version 1\.8\.*x* decrypt commands, a `--wrapping-keys` parameter is optional but recommended\.
 When using a custom master key provider, encrypt and decrypt commands require **key** and **provider** attributes\.
 When using AWS KMS customer master keys, encrypt commands require a **key** attribute\.
 Decrypt commands can include a **key** attribute or a **discovery** attribute with a value of `true` \(but not both\)\.
 Using the **key** attribute when decrypting is an [AWS Encryption SDK best practice](best-practices.md)\.
 It is particularly important if you're decrypting batches of unfamiliar messages, such as those in an Amazon S3 bucket or an Amazon SQS queue\.
+For an example showing how to use AWS KMS multi\-Region keys as wrapping keys, see [Using multi\-Region KMS keys](configure.md#config-mrks)\.
 **Attributes**: The value of the `--wrapping-keys` parameter consists of the following attributes\.
 The format is `attribute_name=value`\.
 **key**
 Identifies the wrapping key used in the operation\.
 The format is a **key**=ID pair\.
 You can specify multiple **key** attributes in each `--wrapping-keys` parameter value\.